 Your meniscus tear can be repaired arthroscopically, where the surgeon sutures the torn edges of your meniscus back together and into place.
 Surgical intervention to repair a meniscus usually has a high success rate, however, the recovery time is between three weeks and six months to regain full use of your knee, which is inconvenient for those who need to get back on their feet quickly, like athletes.

-Stem cells harvested from the tissue a healthy umbilical cord (Wharton Jelly) contain stem cells that have the ability to repair and rebuild injured tissue and ligaments.
-This solution is completely natural, as stem cells are naturally occurring within our bodies.
+Regenerative cells harvested from the tissue a healthy umbilical cord (Wharton Jelly) contains cells that have the ability to repair and rebuild injured tissue and ligaments.
+This solution is completely natural, as they are naturally occurring within our bodies.

-Although research into the use of stem cells, or regenerative medicine, for meniscus tears is still relatively new, research is being conducted daily into its benefits and effects.
+Although research into the use of regenerative medicine, for meniscus tears is still relatively new, research is being conducted daily into its benefits and effects.
 So far, the research is stunning.
 All medical fields continue to do research even years after they are getting great results.
-This allows for them to find additional ways to help people.
+This allows them to find additional ways to help people.

 With just a simple injection into the knee, patients are seeing significant improvement in their pain, symptoms, and inflammation.

 Joint pain injections are a completely natural, non-invasive treatment option that’s non-habit forming and without many, if any, side effects.
-Knee pain sufferers all over are turning to stem cells as their first line of defense and alternative to committing to an invasive, expensive surgery that requires weeks of rehab, with no guarantee of success.
+Knee pain sufferers all over are turning to regenerative options as their first line of defense and alternative to committing to an invasive, expensive surgery that requires weeks of rehab, with no guarantee of success.

-In the coming years, we’ll surely know more about stem cells and their effectiveness at healing damaged tissue and ligaments, but the early studies are exciting and are giving knee pain sufferers everywhere a glimmer of hope that there may be a safer, more effective way to treat their knee pain.
+In the coming years, we’ll surely know more about regenerative options and their effectiveness at healing damaged tissue and ligaments, but the early studies are exciting and are giving knee pain sufferers everywhere a glimmer of hope that there may be a safer, more effective way to treat their knee pain.